 That made responding to the survey very difficult.
 In fact, impossible.
 I closed the survey without clicking one response.

-In our research with employees, we’ve found the same thing happens inside companies.
-Employees are asked questions about a communication vehicle or topic and they have no memory of it.
+In our research with employees, we’ve found the same thing happens.
+Employees are asked questions about an employee communication vehicle or topic and they have no memory of it.
 The result?
 They leave your survey or pick any answer to move on to the next question.